muhammadhamza718/hackathon-03/README.md

 # **Part 1: Introduction**

 Welcome to the Reusable Intelligence and Cloud-Native Mastery Hackathon\!
 This hackathon represents a paradigm shift in software development.
-Instead of writing code manually, you'll learn to **teach AI coding agents** how to build sophisticated cloud-native agentic applications autonomously
+Instead of writing code manually, you'll learn to **teach AI coding agents** how to build sophisticated cloud-native agentic applications autonomously.

 ## **What You'll Learn**